 Tokyo is probably the most popular destination in Japan and most likely your first destination in the country.

 Like most, you will probably land at Narita airport.
-But do not worry, it’s actually easy to get to downtown Tokyo from here.
+But do not worry, it’s easy to get to downtown Tokyo from here.
 Just take one of the Keisei buses.

 Day 5 + 6 in Japan